 Diabetes is a chronic condition

-Diabetes is a condition whereby the body either cannot produce insulin or cannot use the insulin it does produce effectively.
+Diabetes is a condition where the body either cannot produce insulin or cannot use the insulin it does produce effectively.

-This is a condition whereby you may lose the feelings in your feet and toes.
+This is a condition whereby you may lose the feeling in your feet and toes.

 Peripheral Vascular Disease

 This is a condition where the blood flow in the veins is reduced, usually resulting in cold and painful feet.
 If left untreated the ability to fight infections and heal any wounds is severely reduced.
 Compression products should not be worn by diabetics without taking advice from a GP or health professional.